wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-advanced-hybrid-functionality/includes/5-configure-onedrive-access.md

 Test-OAuthConnectivity -Service EWS -TargetUri https://outlook.office365.com/ews/exchange.asmx -Mailbox <on-prem>
 ```

-Once an organization has satisfied the prerequisites, it must complete the following steps to enable the ability to store attachments from an on-premises mailbox on OneDrive for Business:<br>
+Once an organization has satisfied the prerequisites, it must complete the following steps to enable the ability to store attachments from an on-premises mailbox on OneDrive for Business:

 1. Decide which OWA mailbox policy will be used for this configuration.
 2. Run the following PowerShell command (this example uses the default OWA mailbox policy):